moxie-protocol/moxie-agent-skills/packages/plugin-moxie-token-social-sentiment/README.md

 # @elizaos/plugin-moxie-balance

-A plugin for Eliza that enables portfolio balance checking for Moxie users' connected wallets.
+A plugin for Eliza that enables analyse token sentiment of a erc20 token on base using twitter and farcaster data

 ## Features

-- Real-time portfolio balance checking
-- Support for multiple connected wallets
-- Detailed portfolio data including token holdings
+- analyse token sentiment on farcaster
-- Automatic wallet detection for Moxie users
-- Natural language processing for portfolio queries
+- vibe check of token on twitter
+- combined sentiment of a token usinf twitter and farcaster

 ## Installation